SCB LEGAL

 Medical Procedure Order Authorisation for a medical procedure or treatment to be given to a child.
 This is only in circumstances where a child’s parents are in dispute about the medical treatment.
 After an Application is filed, the parent’s views and evidence is heard and tested in a Courtroom (and the child’s views as well if age appropriate) before the Judge makes a final decision.
 If granted by the Court, the decision is made into Orders, known as a Medical Procedure Order.

-Minutes Of Order Proposed Minutes of Order is where you give the other parties and the Court a document disclosing what Orders you are seeking at that particular time.
+Minute Of Orders Proposed Minute of Orders is where you give the other parties and the Court a document disclosing what Orders you are seeking at that particular time.
 This could be in the interim or on a final basis.
-Sometimes, people’s positions change as time progresses, which is why the Minutes of Order need to be done.
+Sometimes, people’s positions change as time progresses, which is why the Minutes of Order may need to be done.
 This demonstrates your position at that point in time to the Court and the other parties.
-Minutes of Order can also be provided to the Court when the parties reach an agreement and they want the Court to make the Orders that they have agreed to.
+Minute of Orderd can also be provided to the Court when the parties reach an agreement and they want the Court to make the Orders that they have agreed to.

 Negotiation A dispute resolution method to resolve issues in dispute.
 Negotiation is best approached once you have sought legal advice to make sure that any decisions you make do not create unforeseen issues and that they are in line with the Family Law Act.
 Negotiation can also be conducted on your behalf by a family lawyer.